Direct Measurement of the $^{59}$Cu$(p,\alpha)^{56}$Ni Excitation Function to Constrain the Ni--Cu Cycle Strength and Its Impact on Explosive Nucleosynthesis: Abstract

 \section{Abstract}

 A new direct measurement of the $^{59}\mathrm{Cu}(p,\alpha){}^{56}\mathrm{Ni}$ excitation function from 2.43--5.88 MeV in the center-of-mass was performed in inverse kinematics using the high-efficiency MUSIC active-target detector at FRIB.
-This reaction plays a critical role in constraining the strength of the Ni--Cu cycle in different explosive astrophysical scenarios such as Type I X-ray bursts and the $\nu$p-process in neutrino-driven winds after a core-collapse supernova.
-The newly derived stellar rate is systematically lower than REACLIB, leading to less than 0.1\% recycling through the Ni--Cu cycle in X-ray bursts and to an enhanced efficiency for the $\nu$p-process up to $T_9\approx3.7$.
+This reaction plays a critical role in constraining the strength of the NiCu cycle in different explosive astrophysical scenarios such as Type I X-ray bursts and the $\nu$p-process in neutrino-driven winds after a core-collapse supernova.
+The newly derived stellar rate is systematically lower than previous estimates, reducing NiCu-cycle recycling in X-ray bursts to below $0.74\%$ and enhancing the $\nu p$-process efficiency across the relevant temperature range, extending its operation up to $T_9 = 3.94^{+0.99}_{-0.85}$ while constraining the predicted endpoint.

-Explosive nucleosynthesis in proton-rich environments occurs in several astrophysical scenarios, including Type~I X-ray bursts (XRBs) on accreting neutron stars, where the $rp$-process~\cite{WallaceWoosley1981,Woosley1976} operates, and in proton-rich ($Y_{e}>$ 0.5) neutrino-driven winds following core-collapse supernovae (CCSNe), where the $\nu p$-process takes place~\cite{PARIKH2013225,Frolich_nup,Arcones2012NuP}.
-Understanding these astrophysical environments requires a comprehensive, interdisciplinary approach.
-Crucially, it demands detailed knowledge of nuclear physics, including reaction rates, nuclear structure, and decay properties~\cite{THIELEMANN200774, Thielemann2010Processes,annurevKap,Langanke2004NuclearAstrophysics}.
+Explosive nucleosynthesis in proton-rich environments occurs in several astrophysical scenarios, including Type~I X-ray bursts (XRBs) on accreting neutron stars, where the $rp$-process~\cite{WallaceWoosley1981,Woosley1976} operates, and the proton-rich, neutrino-driven winds following core-collapse supernovae (CCSNe), where the $\nu p$-process takes place~\cite{PARIKH2013225,Frolich_nup,Arcones2012NuP}.
+Understanding these astrophysical environments requires a detailed knowledge of nuclear physics, including reaction rates, nuclear structure, and decay properties~\cite{THIELEMANN200774, Thielemann2010Processes,annurevKap,Langanke2004NuclearAstrophysics}.
 In both scenarios, the production of proton-rich nuclei proceeds through extended sequences of proton captures on unstable isotopes, but while the $rp$-process is dominated by $(p,\gamma)$ reactions and subsequent $\beta^{+}$ decays, the $\nu p$-process relies on a combination of $(p,\gamma)$ and $(n,p)$ reactions.

-Type~I XRBs are the most common thermonuclear explosions in the Galaxy and serve as powerful laboratories for studying the physics of neutron stars, which are the densest visible form of matter in the Universe~\cite{Woosley1976,TimingNeutronStars2021,PARIKH2013225,Degenaar2018}.
-Because XRB light curves and ashes contain information about neutron-star structure and explosive nucleosynthesis, detailed modeling of these events is essential for interpreting observations and connecting them to underlying physics~\cite{Parikh_2008,Steiner2010EoS}.
-XRB simulations rely on large reaction networks involving hundreds of short-lived nuclei with poorly constrained reaction rates.
-These uncertainties produce strong model sensitivities that directly influence the predicted burst energy generation, light curve and the resulting ashes composition~\cite{Cyburt_2016}.